juspay/todo-app/tutorial/nixify/1_nix_flake.md

 ```
 ### writeShellApplication

-- This function generates a derivation for a shell script specified as the value for `text` attribute.
+- The [`writeShellApplication`](https://noogle.dev/?selected=%22build-support.trivial-builders.writeShellApplication%22&term=%22writeShellApplication%22) function generates a derivation for a shell script specified as the value for `text` attribute.
 - `runtimeInputs`: packages to be made available to the shell application's PATH.
 - `writeShellApplication` uses [shellcheck](https://github.com/koalaman/shellcheck) to statically analyze your bash script for issues.
 - `"${script}"` provides the path in the `nix/store` where the application is located.